Michael Sauvante and the Commonwealth Group

 Along the way, he developed a comprehensive understanding of the process of creating and growing new businesses and all aspects of new venture creation and corporate finance.
 He has a deep and wide understanding of general corporate law, corporate securities law, banking and tax law and more.

 More recently he has pursued social entrepreneurial efforts, principally through Commonwealth Group and now Commonwealth Fund LLC.
 Over the past six years, he has applied his experience by advancing concepts directed at programs with a public benefit, primarily community economic development.
 Commonwealth Group has effectively operated as a small private think tank, advancing ideas on a number of dimensions.

-The sum total of all that research and concept development has led to the launching of a new project by Commonwealth Fund, a for-profit economic development entity headquartered in Michigan.
+The sum total of all that research and concept development has led to the launching of a new project by Commonwealth Fund, a for-profit economic development entity headquartered in Ohio.
 It entails setting up a large number of small local public holding companies throughout the U.S. that would resemble Berkshire Hathaway (Warren Buffett's company) in miniature.
-They are first used to acquire local small businesses where the owner is retiring and are then expanded to support a larger group of local Main Street enterprises.
+They are first used to acquire local small businesses where the owner is retiring or for other reasons wants to sell their business, and are then expanded to support a larger group of local Main Street enterprises.
 The concept is described here and a document can be downloaded from here that gives an overview of the project.